NEW: Crash Course starting in November 2023

 (The next set of course dates is scheduled for autumn 2023.)

 You are welcome to attend without a concrete project in mind.
 Prior registration is not necessary.
 Participation is voluntary and free.

-Please log into course meetings ahead of time using your full name and check your audio, microphone and video devices.
+Please be respectful and log into course meetings ahead of time using your full name.

 Resources & Support

 The links below provide free explanations and examples for the most important steps of the academic writing process.

 (Please foremost take note of the specifications made by your faculty department and / or your supervising professor.)